stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * x
 * x

-If I was a tier-2 or niche consultancy of 200 to 20,000 employees, these would be my top 3 picks
+If I was a tier-2 or niche consultancy of 200 to 20,000 employees, these would be my top 3 picks:

+#### 1 - strategy execution

+#### 2 - employee engagement

+#### 3 - CRM

+The top three CRMs (Salesforce, Dynamics and Zoho) are remarkedly similar.
+Clients hire implementation firms that have deep skills in one of those three.
+Those implementation firms are often very weak at the broader thinking and validation that the client needs for their CRM implementation to be successful.

+business strategy, mapping the operating and org models, thinking through how these may change

 ### 2 - pick _industry specific tech_ that is hard to learn